China confirms economy czar going to Washington for talks

 The Trump administration is pressing Beijing to roll back plans for government-led development of Chinese global competitors in robotics, electric cars and other technologies.
 Washington, Europe, Japan and other trading partners say those violate China’s market-opening commitments and are based in part on stolen technology.

 Trump’s announcement Sunday that he would increase tariffs on $200 billion of Chinese imports to 25% from 10% caused global stock markets to plunge.
-Markets recovered after a Chinese spokesman said Monday that envoys still were preparing to go to the United States, though there was no word then whether Liu would take part.
+Markets steadied after a Chinese spokesman said Monday that envoys still were preparing to go to the United States, though there was no word then whether Liu would take part.

+On Tuesday, the Shanghai Composite index surged 0.7% and most other regional markets also rebounded.

 The American side is led by Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin.